yyxhdy/yyxhdy.github.io/_pages/about.md

 I was a visiting Ph.D. student (Advisor: [Prof. Xin Yao](http://www.cs.bham.ac.uk/~xin/)) at University of Birmingham, UK.
 I was a Research Fellow (worked with [Prof. Yew-Soon Ong](https://www.ntu.edu.sg/home/asysong/)) at Nanyang Technological University, Singapore, from October 2015 to December 2016.
-My current research interests lie at the intersection of computatioinal intelligence, software engineering, and operations research.
+My current research interests lie at the intersection of computational intelligence, software engineering, and operations research.